Ising model

 The Ising model was invented by the physicist Lenz (1920), who gave it as a problem to his student Ernst Ising.
 The one-dimensional Ising model was solved by Ising (1925) alone in his 1924 thesis; it has no phase transition.
 The two-dimensional square-lattice Ising model is much harder and was only given an analytic description much later, by Onsager (1944).
-It is usually solved by a transfer-matrix method, although there exist different approaches, more related to quantum field theory.
+It is usually solved by a transfer-matrix method, although there exists a very simple approach relating the model to a non-interacting fermionic quantum field theory.